networknt/light-vs-istio/README.md

 The key decision making point is that if you are using Java for all your services, then light-4j is the best fit.
 If you have services built with different technology stacks, then light-router/light-proxy or Istio.

+Add another line here for test update on the internal sync branch.